-- 1. 2016/2017 Statement of Executive Compensation for the Provincial Health Services Authority - 2.
-Completed Excel template - 3.
-Attestation signed by Mr. Tim Manning, PHSA Board Chair, addressed to the CEO & President of PSEC Secretariat
+- 1. 2018/2019 Statement of Executive Compensation for PHSA. - 2.
+Completed excel template. - 3.
+Attestation signed by Tim Manning, PHSA Board Chair, addressed to the CEO & President of PSEC Secretariat.

 I can confirm plans and contracts for disclosed executives are entered into the Senior Employee Compensation Database.